SamadritaR/After-the-Launch-Party/README.md

 User side signals carry 45 percent of the weight, because a feature has to be used and not just promoted.
 The window is roughly twelve months after launch, with a partial window flag for very recent features.
 Where a signal had no public evidence, usage and sentiment were scored low, since silence on the user side is itself a signal, while conviction and strategic signal were set aside and the rest reweighted.

-## What I designed, and how it was built

-The value of a study like this lives in the decisions behind the numbers, and those decisions are mine.
-I designed the evaluation framework: the five signals, the deliberate 45 percent weight on user side evidence, the missing data rule, the three calibration anchors that fix the scale, and the one year window.
-I made the judgment calls, including revising one feature's score once the full year of evidence showed it had recovered, and documenting why.
-An AI research assistant executed the per feature evidence gathering and the first pass scoring within that framework, which I directed and reviewed.
-The framework, the standards, and every contestable decision are documented in the report so anyone can check them.
-I would rather be transparent about the method than pretend the research was done by hand.

 ## Limitations

 Thirty features is a pattern study, not a statistical model, so the findings are directional regularities rather than laws, and they are presented that way.
 A good deal of enterprise evidence is company reported and is flagged as such throughout.
 The scores rest on a transparent rubric and documented judgment, which is exactly what makes them arguable, and that is the point.